-3.1 Permitting: The IC will be responsible for any permitting and right of way of their substation and their transmission line from their substation to the Point of Interconnection at SPS's Interchange.
+3.1 Permitting: The IC will be responsible for any permitting and right of way of their substation and their transmission line from their substation to the Point of Interconnection at SPS's Switching Station.

-4. Construction Power and Retail Service

-4.1 Responsibilities: It is the sole responsibility of the IC to make arrangements for both construction and station power.
+Construction Power and Retail Service: It is the sole responsibility of the IC to make arrangements for both construction and station power.
 The IC needs to make arrangements for retail service from the local retail provider.
 Retail provider and Customer will be responsible for making any necessary transmission service arrangements as required under the SPP OATT.

-5. Project and Operating Concerns:
+4. Project and Operating Concerns:

-- 5.1 Collaboration of Work: Close work between the Transmission group, the Interconnection Customer's personnel and local operating groups will be imperative in order to meet any in-service date that has been established. - 5.2 Reactive Power Requirements: The Interconnection customer will be required to maintain a Power Factor between 0.95 lagging and a 0.95 leading at the Point of Interconnection (POI).
+- 4.1 Close work between the Transmission group, the Interconnection Customer's personnel and local operating groups will be imperative in order to meet any in-service date that has been established. - 4.2 The Interconnection customer will be required to maintain a Power Factor between 0.95 lagging and a 0.95 leading at the Point of Interconnection (POI).
 All capacitors required will be installed on the lower voltage bus 34.5 kV at IC's substation.
 This is required to maintain acceptable dynamic voltage rise as per latest revision of the Xcel Energy Interconnection Guidelines for Transmission Interconnection Producer-Owned Generation Greater than 20 MW.
 If switched reactive devices are used on the IC's system, they need to be switched in stages where the voltage rise is less than 3%.

-6. Fault or Short Circuit Study

-The available fault current at the interconnection location using the 2015 MDWGc 2020S with MMWGd 2019S on the 345 kV at TUCO Interchange is shown in Table 2.
-The fault data does not contain fault current contribution from the IC's facility.
+5. Fault or Short Circuit Study: The available fault current at the interconnection location using the 2015 MDWG 2020S with MMWG 2019S on the 345 kV at Crossroads Switching Station is shown in Table 2.

-Short Circuit Information without contribution from new Generator Facilities (GEN 2015-068) Fault Fault Current (Amps) Impedance ( $\Omega$ ) Location Line-to-Ground 3-Phase L L 345 kV Bus 12,351 10,796 2.27 + j18.76 0.80 + j13.63
+Short Circuit Information without contribution from new Generator Facilities (GEN 2015-056) Fault Current (Amps) Impedance (Ω) Fault Location Line-to- Ground 3-Phase Z + Z 0 345 kV Bus 3,792 4,512 4.46 + j44.38 17.20 + j68.33

-Table 2, - Available fault current at interconnection location --
+Table 2, - Available fault current at interconnection location

-7. Estimated Construction Costs
+Estimated Construction Costs

-The projects required for the interconnection of 300 MW Wind Generation facilities consist of the projects summarized in the table below.
+The projects required for the interconnection of 101.2 MW Wind Generation facilities consist of the projects summarized in the table below.

-Project Description Estimated Cost
+Project Description Estim ated Cost

 Shared Network Upgrades:

-1 The shared network upgrades: (GEN-2015-068) \$ TBD
+1 The shared network upgrades: (GEN-2015-056) \$ TBD

 Subtotal: \$ TBD

 Network Upgrades (funded by the IC)

-2 Add 345 kV breaker and a 345 kV terminal at TUCO \$ 2,842,476
+2 Add 4-345 kV breakers to an existing 4-breaker ring to convert to a breaker and a half. \$ 5,298,724

-3 Communications \$ 428,884

-4 Reactors: See paragraph below. \$ TBD

-4 Customer's substation is approximately 11 miles to TUCO. \$ I BD

-Subtotal: \$3,271,360
+Subtotal: \$ 5,298,724

-Transmission Owner Interconnection Facilities (direct assigned to IC)
+Transmission Owner Interconnection Facilities (direct assigned to the IC)

-5 Communications f \$ See footnote
+3 Communications ^d \$ Se e footnote

-6 Customer Interconnection - Line Arrestors, Metering and Related Items \$ 1,559,972
+4 Revenue metering \$ 280,000

+5 345 kV Line arrestors \$ 57,375

-Subtotal: \$1,559,972
+Subtotal: \$ 337,375

-Total Cost \$4,831,332
+Total Cost \$ 5,727,346

-Table 3, Required Interconnection Projectse
+Table 3, Required Interconnection Projects^c

 An Electro-magnetic Transient Program (EMTP) Study will be required after an IA is signed.
 This will finalize any 345 kV or higher voltage shunt reactor sizes, cost and delivery.
-See item 4 in Table 3 above.